rethinkdb/www/_posts/2015-12-22-alt-jvm-driver.md

 third-party shims and other integration efforts.
 In this blog post, we will look at how you can use the driver today in a selection of popular JVM languages, including Scala, Clojure, Groovy, and Kotlin.

+# Interoperability with Java 8 lambdas

+Most languages for the JVM are designed with some degree of Java interoperability, but not all of them have full support for the latest features in Java 8.
+The RethinkDB Java driver relies on the language's newly-added support for lambda expressions, which provide a concise way for developers to pass anonymous functions to ReQL commands like `map`, `reduce`, and `filter`.

+Practically every language for the JVM already had its own take on lambdas long before the feature arrived in Java 8.
+They all implement the feature in subtly different ways, which poses a number of compatibility problems when developers try to pass language-native anonymous functions over to Java code that expects to receive Java 8 lambas.
+That's one of the biggest sticking points that users can expect to encounter right now using the RethinkDB Java driver in certain JVM languages, particularly Scala and Clojure.

+Under the hood, a Java 8 lambda compiles down to an anonymous inner class with an `apply` method.
+In our Java client driver, we have a set of five [`ReqlFunction`][reqlfunction] interfaces that describe anonymous functions with different arities.
+Each one represents an anonymous function with a specific number of parameters, between zero and four.
+An anonymous function with one parameter, for example, uses the `ReqlFunction1` interface.
+In the client driver source code, any method that accepts an anonymous function uses one of those interfaces as the parameter type.

+When you use the RethinkDB Java driver in languages that don't interoperate with Java 8, you have to manually create an anonymous class that conforms with one of the `ReqlFunction` interfaces instead of using the built-in anonymous functions supported by the language.

 <!--more-->